420 Oak Street

-The first of these began in 1991, with a formal partnership with Grand Rapids Community College (GRCC) to create the Applied Technology Center (ATC).
-This collaboration allows students to earn an associate degree and a bachelor’s degree from Ferris, all in one location.
-By focusing on the unifying elements of a shared vision for academic and career success, the partnership has helped both institutions facilitate dual enrollment and to share space and resources for more than 25 years.
-Thousands of people have been able to earn current and competitive two- and four-year degrees in a familiar and comfortable learning environment, without being displaced from the community in which they work and live.
+In 1991, Ferris partnered with Grand Rapids Community College (GRCC) to create the Applied Technology Center (ATC), allowing students to earn both an associate degree and a bachelor’s degree from Ferris, all in one location; a partnership that has helped both institutions facilitate dual enrollment and to share space and resources for more than 25 years.
+Thousands of people have been able to earn current and competitive education in a familiar and comfortable learning environment within the community in which they work and live.

 This simple proposition — meeting needs where you find them — became the model for scores of subsequent partnerships.
 Ferris now offers programs online and at 24 locations throughout Michigan and partners with more than 100 nonprofit organizations around the state.